I have a guest blog post for you today on suspension training and the shoulder. It is from Zita Alves.

 Start

-- Arms out in-line with shoulder
+• Feeders out inline with shoulder

-- Bent elbows , hands face down in-line with elbows
+• Bent elbows, hands face down in line with elbows

-- Lean back slightly
+• Lean back slightly

 Movement